EdFage/fuelCostCalculator/README.md

 ## Bugs and Feature Requests

-Please email me on edfagedeveloper@gmail.com orsubmit an issue request [here](https://github.com/EdFage/fuelCostCalculator/issues) and I will get back to you!
+Please email me on edfagedeveloper@gmail.com or submit an issue request [here](https://github.com/EdFage/fuelCostCalculator/issues) and I will get back to you!

 Happy driving :)